Meet our scientists!

 Vinnie comes to us from Brazil, where he earned Bachelor's degree in Food Engineering.
 He has experience working with extrusion technologies, natural dyes, bioactive compounds, as well as measuring rheology and processing milk and dairy products.
 He enjoys reading, watching movies, exercising, and graphic design.
 In the SPIT lab, he'll be working on projects to reduce sugar in beverages, particularly beverages popular among adolescents.

 Katy joined us in fall 2020, after finishing a bachelor's degree in Food Science and Human Nutrition at the University of Illinois.
-She'll be working on a study analyzing how saliva interacts with starchy products, and how starch in your diet might alter than interaction.
+She'll be working on a study analyzing how saliva interacts with snacks, and how the type of snacks you eat might change your saliva.

 All of the undergrads